pfmDevelopment/assignment/README.md

 Please commit your work in progress every ± 15 minutes or more often.
 Part of this assignment is to see how you solve the problem.
 Failing to commit regularly makes it very difficult for us to judge your skills.

-## Time limit
+## Time needed - 2 to 4 hours - at your own time/pace.

-We would like you to timebox this assignment to a maximum of 4 hours - It’s ok if you’re not “done” after 4 hours – just send us what you have, we don’t want to take up much of your time.
+We would like you to timebox this assignment to a **maximum** of 4 hours - It’s ok if you’re not “done” after 4 hours – just send us what you have, we don’t want to take up much of your time.

 We don’t mind if you keep on coding past the 4 hour mark – assignments can be fun – feel free to go ahead and commit whatever you build!
 It would be nice if you could indicate where you were at the ± 4 hour mark.

+It's perfectly fine to split the hours over multiple days, just keep an eye on your total time invested.

 ## Git Repository